 This is the number-one way buyers fall in love with the wrong house.

 Scrolling listings is fun, but if you haven’t had a detailed conversation with a lender, you’re flying blind.
-List prices don’t tell you what your actual monthly payment will look like after you factor in:
+List prices don’t tell you what your actual monthly payment will look like once you factor in:

-• Principal and interest
+- Principal and interest

-• Taxes and insurance
+- Taxes and insurance

-• HOA dues or metro district fees
+- HOA dues or metro district fees

-• Possible mortgage insurance
+- Possible mortgage insurance

 What to do instead:

 Talk to a reputable local lender before you start touring homes.
-Go beyond “How much can I get approved for?” and dig into “What monthly payment feels comfortable on a normal month, not a perfect month?”
+Go beyond “How much can I get approved for?” and ask, “What monthly payment feels comfortable on a normal month, not a perfect month?”
 Once we know that number, we can build the right price range and search strategy for you.

-Mistake #2: Ignoring the “all-in” cost of owning in Denver
+Mistake #2: Ignoring the “All-In” Cost of Owning in Denver

 Your mortgage is only part of the picture.
 Many buyers forget to budget for things like:

-• Future upgrades you already know you’ll want
+- Future upgrades you already know you’ll want

-• Commuting costs if you move farther from work
+- Commuting costs if you move farther from work

 What to do instead: